Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Prune Lilacs

 The most important thing to remember when pruning your lilac is that it blooms on old wood.
-This means that the flower buds were formed last year so if you prune in the fall or the spring, you will be cutting off branches that have flowers buds so your shrub will not bloom well or not at all.
+This means that the flower buds were formed last year so if you prune in the fall or the spring, you will be cutting off branches that have flowers buds.
+Your shrub will not bloom well or not at all.
 The best time to prune is right after your bush has finished blooming.
 It has not yet had time to form new buds for next year so you won’t have to worry about accidentally cutting off next year’s flowers.

-How to Propagate Lilacs
+How to Grow Lilacs From Suckers

 Lilacs are easy to propagate.
 The easiest way to grow a new lilac bush is if another gardener gives you an offset or sucker from their bush.
 Suckers are stems that grow from the existing root system of a lilac bush.
 You will receive a stem and part of the root system to which it is attached.
 Simply dig a hole in a sunny location and plant your sucker.
 Keep it well watered as it establishes itself in its new home.
 Don’t expect flowers the following spring.
 New lilac bushes take 4 to 5 years to mature enough to blossom.

-The second easiest method is by cuttings.
+The second easiest way to propagate lilacs is by cuttings.
 In the spring when the new growth has reached a length of 4 to 6 inches, cut off as many stems as you need.
 Dip the cut ends in rooting hormone and then stick them into the ground in a sunny spot where you want them to grow.
 Keep them well-watered.
 Roots should form in 3 to 6 weeks.
 Alternatively, you can instead plant your cuttings in containers and then after they form roots, transplant them to their new permanent home.
 Roots have formed if there is resistance when you gently tug on the cutting.
 Like suckers, you will have to wait 4 to 5 years for flowers.

 You can also grow lilacs from seed but don’t expect the resulting plants to look anything like the bush from which you collected them.
 Most of the lilacs you purchase are hybrids, crosses between different cultivars.
 They do not come “true” from seed.
 The seeds may produce plants that look like either of the cultivars from which your shrub was bred or something completely different.
 It’s a genetic lottery!